billreiss/breiss_DevRadio/OpenAIRecommendationAppMaui/OpenAIRecommendationAppMaui/README.md

 There are two methods here to call into OpenAI, one if you want to interact with the non-chat DaVinci model or the chat based GPT 3.5 model.
 Choose your model based on your need, one of these or a different one, the chat based model is much slower but will provide better results.
 If you wanted to use chat in a more interactive way, build up your list of chat history as chat messages, and hold on to it so you can pass it back in to the API.
 In this sample we are starting a new conversation every time.
 Some models are only available through the chat interface, like the GPT 3.5 model.

-We'll register `MainPage`, retrieve the `appsettings.json`, and register the OpenAI service we just created.
+We'll register `MainPage`,and register the OpenAI service we just created.
 This is done in `MauiProgram.cs`.

 Add the following right after the builder calls into UseMauiApp etc:

 ```
             builder.Services.AddTransient<MainPage>();
-            // add appsettings.json to the Config
-            using var stream = Assembly.GetExecutingAssembly().GetManifestResourceStream("OpenAIRecommendationAppMaui.appsettings.json");
-            var config = new ConfigurationBuilder().AddJsonStream(stream).Build();
-            builder.Configuration.AddConfiguration(config);

-            // Set up the OpenAI client
-            var openAIKey = config["OpenAIKey"];
-            var openAIEndpoint = config["OpenAIEndpoint"];
             OpenAIService svc = new OpenAIService();
-            svc.Initialize(openAIKey, openAIEndpoint);
+            svc.Initialize(Constants.OpenAIKey, Constants.OpenAIEndpoint);
             builder.Services.AddSingleton<OpenAIService>(svc);
 ```
-If your project name is different, you'll need to change the location of the `appsettings.json` file.

 Now that we have our helper service registered, and the `MainPage` is registered, we can do dependency injection to import the service into `MainPage`.
 Update `MainPage.xaml.cs` as follows:
 ```